CNugteren/hashbeaf/README.md

 # HashBeaf

 You don't like your git commit hash `dc3fe60`?
 Or any of your others hashes?
-With HashBeaf you can easily create hashes with words that you like in it, such as `c0de` or `beaf` (now you also get the name, right?).
+With HashBeaf you can easily create hashes with words that you like in it, such as `c0dec`, `abba` :musical_note:, `cafe` :coffee: or [`deadbeef`](https://en.wikipedia.org/wiki/Magic_number_(programming)#Magic_debug_values) :cow:.
+The last one is probably too long to work, so let's try `beaf` as hash instead (now you understand the name - not a typo :wink:).

 The way this works is that it computes a commit time based on your previous commit to get the right hash, so do use it with care.

 ## Example